MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 Stops recording video with Misty's 4K camera.

 If you do not call the `StopRecordingVideo` command, Misty automatically stops recording after the duration for the recording has elapsed.
 You set this duration when you call the [`StartRecordingVideo`](./#startrecordingvideo) command.
-The default duration for a video recording is 10 seconds.
+The default video recording duration is 30 seconds.

 {{box op="start" cssClass="boxed noteBox"}}
 **Note:** This command is currently in **Beta**, and related hardware, firmware, or software is still under development.
 Feel free to use this command, but recognize that it may behave unpredictably at this time.